course-kit/guides/quick-start-part-1.md

 ![quick-start-1-2.png](assets/quick-start-1-2.png)

-Click on one of the courses and you’ll see it has four lessons attached to it.
-You can add more lessons by clicking the “plus” icon on the right of the Lessons pane.
+Click the Photography for Beginners course and you’ll see it has four lessons attached.

 ![quick-start-1-3.png](assets/quick-start-1-3.png)

 You may have questions about what some of the other fields are for.
-We’ll come back to the dashboard later and calrify this.
+We'll utilize all of these fields later in the guide!

-## Clone template
+## Install site template

-Now that you have an account with some test courses and lessons created, let’s now clone a static site template that we can customize and deploy.
-This will allos us to get basic features of a course set up so you getting up and running quickly.
-Again, you can come back later and customize this to your taste.
+Now that you have an account with some test courses and lessons created, you'll want to create a course website where you courses will be displayed.

+Rather than doing that from scratch, let's install this [site template](https://github.com/course-kit/nuxt-demo).
+This will allow us to get the basic features of a course set up now and come back later and customize the UI and UX to your taste.
-As CourseKit is still new, we currently only have the [Nuxt (Vue.js)](https://github.com/course-kit/nuxt-demo) template available (more will be providing using other JavaScript frameworks soon).

-> Note: even if you don’t want to use Nuxt to create your course, I recommend you continue following this guide so you can get an understanding of how CourseKit will help you.
-It won’t matter if you aren’t familiar with Nuxt or Vue.
+> Note: as CourseKit is still new, we currently only have the [Nuxt (Vue.js)](https://github.com/course-kit/nuxt-demo) template available (more will be providing using other JavaScript frameworks).
+Even if you don't want to use Nuxt or Vue to create your course, I recommend you continue following this guide to get a feel for CourseKit and then build your own site later.
->

-Firstly, make a fork of the template.
-It’s important that you have your own private repo that you can deploy from.
+To install the template, first, make a fork by clicking the "Fork" button in the top right.
+It's important to do this so that you have your own private repo that you can deploy from.

 ![quick-start-1-4.png](assets/quick-start-1-4.png)

-Once you’ve forked the template, open a terminal and clone the template on your computer:
+Once you've forked the template, open a terminal and clone the template on your computer:

 ```bash
 $ git clone https://github.com/<your-github-account>/nuxt-demo.git
 ```

-Now change into the directory and install NPM modules.
+Now, change into the directory and install NPM modules.

 ```bash
 $ cd nuxt-demo